Gibberlings3/Road_To_Discovery_for_SoD/sodrtd/readme.sodrtd.english.txt

 Run setup-sodrtd.exe in your game folder to reinstall, uninstall or otherwise change components.

 Mac OS X
 The Tweak Pack is packaged and installed with WeiDU.
 To install, extract the mod archive, then copy of the contents of the folder into your game folder (the folder which contains the CHITIN.KEY file).
-If properly extracted, you should have a "sodrtd" folder, setup-c#sodcodo, and setup-sodrtd.command in your game folder.
+If properly extracted, you should have a "sodrtd" folder, setup-sodrtd, and setup-sodrtd.command in your game folder.
 To install, simply double-click setup-sodrtd.command and follow the instructions on screen.

 Linux
 Extract the contents of the mod to the folder of the game you wish to modify.
 Download the latest version of WeiDU for Linux from https://github.com/WeiDUorg/weidu/releases and copy WeiDU and WeInstall to /usr/bin.
 Following that, open a terminal and cd to your BG2 installation directory, run 'tolower' and answer Y to both queries.
 You can avoid running the second option (linux.ini) if you've already ran it once in the same directory.
 If you're unsure, running tolower and choosing both options is the safe bet.
-Run WeInstall c#sodcodo in your game folder to install the mod.
+Run WeInstall sodrtd in your game folder to install the mod.
 Then run wine BGMain.exe and start playing.

 NOTE: BG(II):EE are actively supported games.
 Please note that every patch update will wipe your current mod setup!
 If in the middle of a modded game you might want to delay the patch update as even after reinstalling the mods, you might not be able to continue with your old savegames.